aws-samples/terraform-aws-multi-account-pipeline/README.md

 Deploy terraform to multiple AWS accounts.

 ## Prerequisites
-- An existing AWS CodeCommit repository ("your repo"); *or*
+- An existing AWS CodeCommit repository; *or*
 - An existing [AWS CodeConnection connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html) to the third-party source of your choice (GitHub, Gitlab, etc)
 - [Remote state](https://developer.hashicorp.com/terraform/language/state/remote) that the pipeline can access (using the codebuild execution IAM role)
-- A cross-account IAM role in the target accounts, that can be assumed by the pipeline
+- A cross-account IAM role in the target accounts, that can be assumed by the pipeline.
+- Your code must be compatible with the pipeline's use of [Terraform Workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces).
+Review the [example code directory](./example_code) and ensure your code is compatible.

 ## Deployment

 This module must be deployed to a separate repository.